-The client software will work best if Java 5 is installed.
+The client software will work best if Java 5 (or higher) is installed.
 Java 5 is available for OS X 10.4 or higher.
-If Java 5 is not already installed, the installer is available from the Apple website at: http://www.apple.com/support/downloads/java2se50release3.html.
+If Java is not already installed, the installer is available from the Apple website.
+For Lion the download is available here: http://support.apple.com/kb/DL1421.
+The downloads for older operating systems are also available from Apple.